2019 McNALMS and MLSA Lake Research Grants Program

 Grant recipient(s) may submit a grant request in a subsequent year’s grant process for additional funds to continue or expand their project.

-Grant recipients must send a 1-2 paragraph email (email@example.com) indicating progress on the project.
+Grant recipients must send a 1-2 paragraph email to firstname.lastname@example.org indicating progress on the project.
 At the end of the project period the grant recipient(s) must electronically submit a three to five page report detailing the project’s goals, methods and results.
 Grant recipient(s) may be asked and are encouraged to present and discuss their project and results at a McNALMS, MLSA or other educational event.

-Click to download the Application Form.
 Each project will be evaluated based on nine criteria.
 The evaluator can give the proposal a score of 0 to 10 based upon the strength of the proposal.
 A perfect score would be 90 points.
 The criteria are:

 Is the proposed research strongly related to inland lake ecosystems, lake management, collaborative lake management, lake partnerships or expand citizen involvement in lake management, and have application to Michigan inland lakes